 Ask a more complicated question that requires a longer answer however, and Siri will open on your iPhone to complete the task.

-Things such as opening an app, setting an alarm, calling your mum or finding out the score of your favourite team can all be done from the Watch though and Siri will be enhanced when WatchOS 6 comes out in the Fall.
+Things such as opening an app, setting an alarm, calling your mum or finding out the score of your favourite team can all be done from the Watch though and Siri will be enhanced for WatchOS 6 - due out in the next couple of weeks.

 What can Siri do?